yash161/superchargeplus-ai-rag-yashshah/Readme.md

 - **Optimized FAISS Indexing**: High-performance similarity search using FAISS for fast and scalable document indexing.
 - **Efficient API Calls**: Optimized Gemini API requests to minimize latency and ensure responsiveness even under high traffic.

+### Note on File Size

+For files larger than **50MB**, it is recommended to run the application on your **local machine**.
+Once the file is processed, the embeddings and FAISS index values will be cached, and subsequent responses will be generated in **less than 5 seconds**.

+For running in the cloud, please use **smaller files** due to the limitations of open-source cloud services, which have restricted storage space.

+Thank you for the opportunity!

+- **Saurav**